zilliztech/zdoc/docs/tutorials/faqs/faq-monitors-and-metrics.md

 1. Release loaded collections that are not frequently used to save memory usage.

-__Why doesn't the memory consumption decrease even if I dropped a collection?__
+### Why doesn't the memory consumption decrease even if I dropped a collection?{#why-doesnt-the-memory-consumption-decrease-even-if-i-dropped-a-collection}

 Data in dropped collections are cleaned after 24 hours.
 Please [submit a request](https://support.zilliz.com/hc/en-us) if your memory consumption still does not drop after 24 hours.